-- Adrenal glands - glands that sit on top of your kidneys, high in the abdomen
+- Your adrenal glands are glands that sit on top of your kidneys under your ribs and produce several hormones.

 Before Your Procedure